supposedly/dialect-museum/README.md

 that for.
 Every.
 Single.
 Word.
 They'd run out of pages after, um, "aardwolf", which is apparently the word after "aardvark".
 (Promise I'm not lying.
 The next word is aardxylophone.)

-Now, sure, we don't actually have to keep all of those different pronunciations in sight at all times.
+Now, sure, we don't actually need to keep all of those different pronunciations in view at all times.
 We're talking about the online OED here, not the paper one.
 For instance, you see what they've done with that **Forms** section right under our accent accident?
 That section is actually huge, but through the magic of technology, they've taken the entire thing and shoved it behind a